Qamberraza/codsoft_task1-main/README.md

-It's my first task as a intern in codsoft
+It's my first task as a web devloper intern in codsoft